-On With Life offers neuropsychological evaluation and consultation services on an outpatient basis for people living with a brain injury or other central nervous system dysfunction.
-Dr. David Demarest, our in-house neuropsychologist, uses scientific techniques to determine preexisting characteristics of the individual and provide an overview of the extent and type of changes brought about by the injury or condition.
-Dr. Demarest works with people of all ages with central nervous system dysfunction, including: traumatic or acquired brain injury, stroke, spinal cord injury, Alzheimer's and other dementias, progressive neuromuscular conditions such as Cerebral Palsy, and children or adolescents with neurodevelopmental disorders (LD, ADHD, autism).
+NEUROPSYCHOLOGICAL SERVICES - On With Life offers neuropsychological evaluation and consultation services on an outpatient basis for people living with a brain injury or other central nervous system condition.
+David Demarest, Ph.D., and Allison Logemann, PsyD, use scientific techniques to determine pre-existing characteristics of the individual and provide an overview of the extent and type of changes brought about by the injury or condition.
+Our neuropsychologists work with people of all ages with neuro-related conditions, including traumatic or acquired brain injury, stroke, spinal cord injury, Alzheimer's and other dementias, progressive neuromuscular conditions, and children or adolescents with neurodevelopmental disorders.